History of Eglin Air Force Base: Post-war era

 The sole remaining Hughes XR-11 reconnaissance aircraft prototype, 44-70156, arrived at Eglin in December 1948 from Wright Field, Ohio, to undergo operational suitability testing through July 1949 but a production contract for 98 was cancelled.
 The airframe was transferred to Sheppard AFB, Texas, on 26 July 1949 for use as a ground maintenance trainer by the 3750th Technical Training Wing, and was dropped from the USAF inventory in November 1949.

 In early 1949, Air Materiel Command assigned North American F-86A-1-NA Sabre, 47-608, to Eglin for cold weather testing in the climatic hangar.

 Between 2 February and 6 March 1949, the Air Proving Ground conducted tests in conjunction with Wright-Patterson AFB to determine if the Republic F-84D Thunderjet had improved shortcomings in earlier models of the fighter.
 These concluded that the F-84 range, acceleration, versatility, load carrying ability, high altitude climb, and level flight speed exceeded that of the Lockheed F-80 Shooting Star.
 The F-84 was inferior to the F-80, however, in shortness of takeoff roll, low altitude climb, and maneuverability.

 In the spring of 1949, the 3200th Proof Test Group tested launching Republic-Ford JB-2s from the wings of B-36 bombers at Eglin AFB.
 About a year later, JB-2s were tested as aerial targets for experimental infrared gunsights.

 Realizing the necessity of testing and evaluating the B-36 Peacemaker's APG-3 radar tail turret system, Headquarters, United States Air Force, directed the 7th Bomb Wing to undertake testing.
 The APG-3 was a radar airborne gun sighting system that provided for aircraft detection and automatic fire control of the tail-turret guns, designed to detect and automatically track targets up to 5,000 yards in range on fighter-type aircraft.
 However, it was possible to extend that search range temporarily on fighters.
 After a particular target had been selected by the gunner-radar operator, the system automatically tracked the target within its angular limits in both range and direction.
 Also, the system automatically directed and pointed the gun turret in the correct firing position.
 The only mechanical function of the gunner was the activation of the firing mechanism when the target was in effective firing range.
-One B-36B, 44-92042, of the 26th Bomb Squadron, 11th Bomb Group, was modified for testing as the right gun on the APG-3 was removed and a 35mm Vitarama camera installed in lieu of the turret.
+One B-36B, 44-92042, of the 26th Bomb Squadron, 11th Bomb Group, was modified for testing as the right gun on the APG-3 was removed and a 35 mm Vitarama camera installed in lieu of the turret.
 The first mission was flown on 25 October 1949, over Eglin AFB Gunnery Range, at 25000 ft.
 Three passes were made on the tail position by two Lockheed F-80 Shooting Stars.
 Following those passes the APG-3 radar system failed.
 The malfunction of the radar system was due to low voltage transmitted to the modular and to an antenna tilt motor failure.